SandipKolhekar123/eNAM-app/README.md

-# Spring-boot eNAM
+# Spring-boot eNAM project
-Example project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank to perform transaction
+Example project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online agriculture market to perform transaction

 ## Running locally
 ```